Summary

 OpenAI Codex

-The speed demon with a learning curve
+The speed demon with cloud sandboxes

 Claude Code

-"Consistent and thorough, but you'll pay for it in limits."
+"Best-in-class subagent coordination, but you'll pay for it in limits."

 Reading the Stats